 The Chase Sapphire card earns points on your purchases, not cash back.
 You earn 1 point for every $1 spent on most purchases.
 You earn 2 points for every $1 spent dining at restaurants (including fast food).
 You can convert your points into flights, hotel stays, merchandise, or gift cards at a large selection of retailers.

 This card also offers a sign-up bonus with this card.
-If you spend $500 on your Sapphire card within 3 months, you receive 10,000 bonus points.
+If you spend $500 on your Sapphire card within the first 3 months, you receive 10,000 bonus points.
 If you dine out frequently, the Sapphire card is superior to the Freedom card.

 Chase Sapphire Preferred